 What Is It?
 A person gifted in the magical arts—either through practice or by natural or deity-given ability—who uses it for anything from combat to more practical applications.
 Types of magic can include conjuration, druidism, necromancy, holy magic, alchemy, and so on.

 Why Is It Seen So Often?
-I gotta admit, I love seeing mages in stories.
-And part of it is a kind of wishful thinking.
+I gotta admit, this is one of my favorite jobs in fantasy.
+And part of my love for it is a kind of wishful thinking.
 Wouldn’t we all like to be able to shoot lightning bolts from our fingertips or turn a hated coworker into a toad with a wave of the hand?

 Yes.
 Yes, we would.